 img

 img Born in colonial Hong Kong, Mung Lar Lam is a San Francisco based artist who has shown nationally and internationally.
-She received undergraduate degrees in Fashion Design from FIT, NY and Textiles from San Francisco State University; and an MFA in Textiles from California College of the Arts and an MPhil in Economic and Social History as a member of the Cambridge Group for the History of Population and Social Structure, at the University of Cambridge, UK.
+She received undergraduate degrees in Fashion Design from FIT, NY and Textiles from San Francisco State University.
+She completed an MFA in Textiles from California College of the Arts and an MPhil in Economic and Social History as a member of the Cambridge Group for the History of Population and Social Structure, at the University of Cambridge, UK.
 Her academic research focuses on previously undocumented women’s occupational labor and their economic contributions to the textiles industry during the industrial revolution.

 Using textiles and performance Lam explores social and sexual politics in gender roles and the perception of ‘women’s work’ in public spaces.
-Her work combines the practices of dressmaking, drawing, painting, architecture and sculpture.
-Using a developing lexicon of new terms, she calls some of her works Ironings, Stitchings, Needlemarking and Chalkings.
+Her work combines the practices of dressmaking, drawing, painting, performance and sculpture.
+Using a developing lexicon of new terms, she calls her works Ironings, Stitchings, Needlemarking and Chalkings.
 These invented disciplines and performed practices strive to push the limitations of current art nomenclature to provide new language and actions to more accurately serve post-disciplinary practices in contemporary art; while highlighting the marginalization of perceived feminine mediums and skills.

 img